Sister city: Terminology

 In the United Kingdom, the term "twin towns" is most commonly used; the term "sister cities" is generally used for agreements with towns and cities in the Americas.
 In mainland Europe, the most commonly used terms are "twin towns", "partnership towns", "partner towns", and "friendship towns".
 The European Commission uses the term "twinned towns" and refers to the process as "town twinning".
 Spain uses the term "ciudades hermanadas", which means "sister cities".
 Germany, Poland, and the Czech Republic each use Partnerstadt (German), miasto partnerskie (Polish) and partnerské město (Czech), which translate as "partner town" or "partner city".
 France uses ville jumelée (jumelage, twinned town or city), and Italy has gemellaggio (twinning) and comune gemellato (twinned municipality).
 In the Netherlands, the term is jumelage, partnerstad or stedenband ("city bond" when providing mutual support).
 In Greece, the word αδελφοποίηση (adelphopiisi – fraternisation) has been adopted.
 In Iceland, the terms vinabæir (friend towns) and vinaborgir (friend cities) are used.
-In the former Soviet Bloc, "twin towns" and "twin cities" were used, and in Russian, they use города-побратимы (sworn brother cities).
+In the former Soviet Bloc, "twin towns" and "twin cities" were used; in Russian, they use города-побратимы (sworn brother cities).

 The Americas, South Asia, and Australasia use the term "sister cities" or "twin cities".
 In China, the term is 友好城市 (yǒuhǎo chéngshì – friendly cities).
 Sometimes, other government bodies enter into a twinning relationship, such as the agreement between the provinces of Hainan in China and Jeju in South Korea.
 The Douzelage is a town twinning association with one town from each of the member states of the European Union.

-Though the term is often used interchangeably with the term "friendship city", this may mean a relationship with a more limited scope in comparison to a sister city relationship, and friendship city relationships are mayor-to-mayor agreements.
+Although the term is often used interchangeably with the term "friendship city", this may mean a relationship with a more limited scope in comparison to a sister city relationship, and friendship city relationships are mayor-to-mayor agreements.